procedural-build/sustainabilitytool-docs/content/index/2_General Guidance.md

 •	Business unit dashboard: Visualises a collated representation of all the reported performance data from the project packages that sit within a business unit.

+**Note**: Currently, if a user makes a change that will impact their dashbaord, they need to refresh their browser to see said changes reflected in their dashboard.
+Better functionality is being explored to automate this process moving forwards.
+For now, if your dashboard doesnt appear to be working please try refreshing the page.
+If this does not resolve the issue, please contact charles.naud@actionsustainability.com

 The dashboards all conform to a standard template, making it easier for users to compare data across multiple levels and reports.
 Key features include:

-Note: Currently, is a user makes a change that will impact their dashbaord, they need to refresh their browser to see said changes to their dashboard.
-Better functionality is being explored to automate this process moving forwards.
-For now then, if your dashboard doesnt appear to be working please try refreshing the page.
-If it continues to not work, please contact XXXX@actionsustainability.com

-- Sustainability issue tiles (RAG rated)
+- **Sustainability issue tiles (RAG rated)**

-These are - TBC
+The sustainability issue tiles are the starting point of your dashboard.
+Each tile relates to a specific sustainability issue that can be tracked within the Tool.
+There are 13 of these overarching fields within the Tool but please be aware that you will only be able to see a tile if you are reporting against it.
+This is too keep dashboards as clear and concise as possible.

+Each sustainability issue will have one or multiple indicators feeding into it.

+For example:
+- Sustainability Issue = Community
+-- Indicators feeding into it could be:
+--- Number of community engagement activities.
+--- Number of people reached through engagement activities.
+--- Working hours lost because of complaints.

+In line with the performance feeding into each sustainability tile, users will be able to see each panel has traffic light colour attached to it.
+This is because each tile is RAG rated in performance.
+These are defined as follows:

+- Red: Performance is below the targets set for indicators within that issue area.
+- Amber: Performance is within the target and threshold levels set for indicator within that issue area.
+- Green: Performance is above the targets set for indicators within that issue area.
+- Grey: No targets have been set and/or no/not enough data has been reported to formulate a performance rating within that issue.

+**FURTHER TEXT TBC**

-- Indicator tiles (RAG rated)
+- **Indicator tiles (RAG rated)**

-These are - TBC
+Indicator tiles visualise your performance against a particular indicator.
+As with the sustainabiliy issue tiles these are RAG rated as below:

+- Red: Performance is below the targets set for that indicator.
+- Amber: Performance is within the target and threshold levels set for that indicator.
+- Green: Performance is above the targets set for that indicator.
+- Grey: No targets have been set and/or no/not enough data has been reported to formulate a performance rating for that indicator.

+By clicking on the indicator tile you are interested in, you open up a specific performance graph for that issue as well as performanc data tables for said indicator (i.e. numeric data).

-- Performance graphs
+- **Performance graphs**

 As well as visualising data through the Issue and indicator tiles, users will be able to see graphs related to performance.
 These graphs are interactive, allowing user to see performance of all indicators within a singular issue, but also with an ability to filter in and out units on the x-axis as desired.
 In one click then, the user can flip between seeing full performance for a particular issue and then drill down into performance against a particular indicator.